b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 sco(s)
 ```

 The `dsts.cdf` gives me left side of the curve (height $\le$ 181).
 So in order to get those that are higher than me I subtract it from 1.
 It seems that under those assumptions roughly 10% of men in Poland are taller than me (approx. 1 out of 10 men that I encounter is taller than me).
+Alternatively I could have used [dsts.ccdf](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.ccdf-Tuple{UnivariateDistribution,%20Real}) function which under the hood does just that.

 OK, and how many men in Poland are exactly as tall as I am?
 In general that is the job for
 `dsts.pdf` (`pdf` stands for [probablity density function](https://en.wikipedia.org/wiki/Probability_density_function), see [the docs for Distributions.pdf](https://juliastats.org/Distributions.jl/stable/univariate/#Distributions.pdf-Tuple{UnivariateDistribution,%20Real})).
 It works pretty well for discrete distributions (we talked about them at the beginning of this sub-chapter).
 For instance theoretical probability of getting 12 while rolling two six-sided dice is